tetratelabs/kubecon2022-eu-immersion-day/docs/istio.md

 Note:

-1. the additional `gateways` field ensures that the virtual service binds to the ingress gateway.
+1. The additional `gateways` field ensures that the virtual service binds to the ingress gateway.
-1. the `hosts` field has been relaxed to match any request coming in through the load balancer.
+1. The `hosts` field has been relaxed to match any request coming in through the load balancer.

 Apply the manifest: